SIMULATeQCD: A simple multi-GPU lattice code for QCD calculations: Performance

 \subsection{Preliminary Benchmarks on MI250X GPUs}

+The performance of our Dslash implementation on a single MI250x GCD for varying number of RHS vectors is shown in Fig.~\ref{fig:multirhs} with the corresponding roofline plot in the bottom half of Fig.~\ref{fig:roofline}.
+For single precision arithmetic, we can see an increase in performance up to 6 RHS vectors after which the performance plateaus, whereas for double precision arithmetic, performance increases only up to 3 RHS vectors and then flattens.
+In contrast to our A100 benchmarks, we only observe a significant performance gain from using multiple RHS when we iterate over the vectors inside the inner loop, i.e. keeping $N_{\mathrm{outer}}=1$.
+We suspect that this is due to the MI250x's much smaller L2 cache of 16MB compared to the A100's 40MB L2 cache.
+In the roofline plot, we can see that we stay consistently below the HBM bandwidth imposed performance limit.
 In Fig.~\ref{fig:scaling_frontier} we show HISQ DSlash benchmarks on Frontier.
 This system is configured with 4 AMD MI250X per node.
 Each MI250X is comprised of 2 Graphic Compute Dies (GCDs); i.e. there are 8 GCDs per node.
 GCDs inside an MI250X are connected via Infinity Fabric with 200GB/s bi-directional bandwidth, and the 4 MI250X cards on a node are connected via Infinity Fabric with bi-directional bandwidths between 50-100GB/s depending on their arrangement.
 Nodes are connected via four HPE Slingshot NICs each providing 25GB/s of bandwidth.
 The weak scaling benchmark with a $32^4$ local lattice volume shows close to ideal scaling all the way up to 256 GCDs.
 Going from 8 GCDs to 16 GCDs shows no significant drop in speedup although node-to-node communications kick in.
 The strong scaling benchmark scales well up until 16 GCDs.
 After that point, communication can no longer be hidden effectively and the speedup decreases.
 First tests on LUMI-G produced comparable single GCD performance as that in Frontier.
-We note that the single GPU performance achieved on MI250X is currently lagging behind what we would expect given the cards specifications.
-A single GCD has a memory bandwidth similar to that of a single A100 GPU, and we would therefore expect to see performance differences between both to be smaller.
-As more machines equipped with MI250X cards transition from early access into production mode and as profiling tools for AMD hardware mature, we are investigating what is causing this decreased performance and continue to optimize our code for this new hardware.